-Study shows how immune cells rally defenses against infection while keeping harmful inflammatory reactions in checkMay 11th, 2012 in Immunology /
+Study shows how immune cells rally defenses against infection while keeping harmful inflammatory reactions in checkMay 11, 2012 in Medicine & Health / Immunology

 T cells represent a significant component of the muscle in the immune system, promoting aggressive action against perceived threats or restraining fellow immune cells from launching an unhealthy autoimmune response (Fig. 1).
 Dendritic cells (DCs) help to manage these cells, presenting bits of antigen to T cells in a context that allows them to react appropriately.

 As with everything in the immune system, however, the biological details are considerably more complex.
 DCs consist of heterogeneous subsets, including conventional DCs (cDCs) and plasmacytoid DCs (pDCs), explains Katsuaki Sato of the RIKEN Research Center for Allergy and Immunology in Yokohama, and the precise functional role of each DC subset in immune responses remains unclear.
 Sato is especially interested in pDCs, as the experimental data obtained to date have done little to clarify their behavior within the body.